LouisaBarrett/weathertalk/README.md

 Click the `Subscribe` button under **Current Weather Data**, and you'll be directed to a pricing page.
 Here you'll find details on the available packages offered for this data collection.
 Click the `Get API Key` button under **Free** and you'll be prompted to create a new account.
 Once done, you can find your unique API key on your accounts page under the `API key` tab.

-Once you have your key, you can try it out by entering the following API call in your browser.
+Once you have your key, you can try it out by running the following API call in your browser.

 ```
 api.openweathermap.org/data/2.5/weather?q={city name}&units=imperial&appid={API key}
 ```

 If we break this down, we'll see two sets of curly braces: `{city name}` and `{API key}`.
-The content within these braces indicates the content you should update.
-Enter the name of a city you'd like to see weather data for as well your unique API key. `units=imperial` indicates that we want our temperature to be shown in Fahrenheit.
+The specifications within these braces indicates the content you, the developer, should update.
+Enter the name of a city you'd like to see weather data for, and your unique API key in the locations indicated by curly braces.
+Another element to note in this url is `units=imperial`, which indicates that we want our temperature to be shown in Fahrenheit.
 An example of the completed url is:

 ```
 api.openweathermap.org/data/2.5/weather?q=Denver&units=imperial&appid=f2e53f539786e6ab3e9318da74a9bc35